Humility: Catholicism

 This Madonna of humility by Domenico di Bartolo expresses the symbolic duality of an earthly woman with humility, as well as a heavenly queen.

 Catholic texts view humility as annexed to the cardinal virtue of temperance.
-It is viewed as a potential part of temperance because temperance includes all those virtues that restrain or express the inordinate movements of our desires or appetites.
+It is viewed as a potential part of temperance because temperance includes those virtues that restrain or express the inordinate movements of our desires or appetites.

-Bernard of Clairvaux defines it as “a virtue by which a man knowing himself as he truly is, abases himself.
+Bernard of Clairvaux defines it as "a virtue by which a man knowing himself as he truly is, abases himself.
 Jesus Christ is the ultimate definition of Humility."